Desired outcome

 Identifying risk and gathering evidence

-- through its community risk management planning:
+- through its Community risk management planning:

 - identify and understand its risk profile related to the built environment, including premises they need to regulate; and